 Please note: Depending on the class size, this course may extend beyond the normal course hours.
-Price may be higher if lunch is included.

 By the end of the training, participants will have knowledge and skills that will help them avoid or prevent falls from heights.
 Among the topics covered in the course are:

 - factors that affect the risk, likelihood and potential severity of incidents involving falls from heights

 - warning methods, such as signage, bump lines and barriers, used to identify fall hazards to workers to prevent falls from heights